Umbrella Rocks – One Of Natures Great Works

-Umbrella Rocks, are large boulders that are mushroom shaped, and take their name due to their appearance.
+Umbrella Rocks are large boulders that are mushroom-shaped and take their name due to their appearance.
 They are very popular with the locals, and like most places around this region; it was bereft of foreign tourists.
 As we went there during Easter, the place was packed with locals.
 There were numerous families camping along the beach, enjoying barbeques and family time.

 Volcanic sand beach

 The beach itself isn’t one of the best beaches I have been to, as the sand, although fine and powdery, is volcanic.
-This meant that it took on a greyish brown color which isn’t so spectacular when it comes to photos.
+This meant that it took on a greyish brown colour which isn’t so spectacular when it comes to photos.
 However, considering the people traffic, it was a surprisingly clean beach.